brunodifranco/project-insuricare-ranking/README.md

 - XGBoost Classifier
 - Light GBM Classifier

-The initial performance for all seven algorithms are displayed below (ordered by Precision at K):
+The initial performance for all seven algorithms are displayed below:

 <div align="center">